xy1802/EEGLearn_mytest/README.md

 Because when I try to use patient 15's data to predict patient 1's label, the result is terrible.
 If you want to train a model with stronger generalization ability, just use more data to train and more patient data will give you a better result.
 3. I use gpu to accelerate my network, if you don't have NVIDA GPU, please cancel all the .gpu() in your code.
+4. you can download the sample data and other information in https://github.com/VDelv/EEGLearn-Pytorch.
+My code is based on it
 ## References

 If you are using this code please [cite](Cite.bib) the paper: